Welcome to Across the Pond - Marketing Transformed

 I think there’s some simple ways to overcome those challenges to put into practice that shows that transformation journey you talked about.

-The second one is having the right skills in the right place at the right time so you've got to move from this desperate training and capabilities in different places and things varied as roles change or demands of the business change.
-You've got to close those gaps you have to have capability development that's easy and applicable to apply to the day job, so not 3 day classroom training you've got to design things to be on the job and practical that can be coached and developed.
+The second one is having the right skills in the right place at the right time so you've got to move from this disperate training and capabilities in different places and things varied as roles change or demands of the business change.
+You've got to close those gaps you have to have capability development that's easy and applicable to apply to the day job, so not 3-day classroom training, you've got to design things to be on the job and practical that can be coached and developed.

 The third thing is to keep it simple.
-With all this change, all the demands and all the ambiguity you've got to make it simple to link the competencies and development of the individuals or the organisation to a behavioural change that drives growth simplicity having the right skills in the right place, the single score card which is not purely a CFO driven agenda, our three ways to make transformation successful for the organisation
+With all this change, all the demands and all the ambiguity you've got to make it simple to link the competencies and development of the individuals or the organisation to a behavioural change that drives growth.
+So its simplicity, having the right skills in the right place, the single score card which is not purely a CFO driven agenda, are the three ways to make transformation successful for the organisation

 Interestingly, some of the organisations I've worked with very early on in my career have relatively stayed and they didn’t really respond quickly to market forces.
-Sometimes they didn’t do that because they didn’t necessarily have to because they were in a strong leadership position, they thought they were better defenders than they were.
-But some of those organisations, where they were constantly striving, constantly looking ahead, constantly thinking a little about how to get further along the curve, they're the ones who have actually gone on to do much more and that have been incredibly successful and that's also what's really appealed to me as well, working out how you drive that change and it's a sustainable level of change as well not just a peak of activity.
+Sometimes they didn’t do that because they didn’t necessarily have to because they were in a strong leadership position, they thought they were better ‘defenders’ than they were.
+But some of those organisations, where they were constantly striving, constantly looking ahead, constantly looking at how they could optimize performance, constantly thinking a little about how to get further along the curve, they're the ones who have actually gone on to do much more and that have been incredibly successful and that's also what's really appealed to me as well, working out how you drive that change and it's a sustainable level of change as well not just a peak of activity.